Michael-yunfei/academic-kickstart/content/post/alinapoem.md

 There is also an element of youth and agin in her mind<br>
 Bring me the beatufy of Neferneferuaten Nefertiti<br>
 Concie and Composed<br>
-Someone are born to be in the centre of heart<br>
+Like the one are born to be in the centre of heart<br>
 <br>

 Again, I am touched by the power of our nature<br>